Interactive Rebase

 Task 1

-Your task is to get the changes of this feature-branch into the main
+Your task is to get the changes of this feature-branch into the main-branch.

 For a better understanding later there is some cleanup needed in the branch.